 Adrenaline

-First of all, let’’s talk about the health benefits associated with caffeine.
-Apart from coffee, good quality sources of caffeine are black tea, green tea and chocolate, although coffee is the best source.
-Cold brew typically contains more caffeine than regular coffee due to the long brewing process.
+First of all, let’s discuss the health benefits associated with caffeine.
+Besides coffee, specialty-grade sources of caffeine include black tea, green tea, and chocolate, although coffee remains the most potent source.
+Cold brew typically contains more caffeine than regular coffee due to its extended brewing process.

 Adenosine

-However, alertness isn’t the main advantage that we get from the adenosine blocking.
-Studies have shown that when adenosine is blocked, our body creates more norepinephrine and dopamine.
-These chemicals cause the neurons in our brains to fire more.
-Increased neuron activity means increased brainwaves.
-Our brain actually works better and more creatively after caffeine consumption.
+However, increased alertness is not the only benefit of adenosine blocking.
+Studies indicate that when adenosine is blocked, our body produces more norepinephrine and dopamine. (body (mouthfeel) assessed via SCA cupping protocols) These chemicals enhance neuron firing in our brains, leading to increased brainwave activity.
+Consequently, our brain functions more efficiently and creatively following caffeine consumption.

 Metabolism